malcolmsailor/efficient_rhythms/docs/index.md

 style=“max-height: 300px”} \[&#1;
 audio\](docs/resources/m4as/rhythm\_example4.m4a)

-We can change `"attack_subdivision"` as well.
-For example, to have a grid of eighth-note triplets, we would set `"attack_subdivision" = 1/3`.
+We can change `"onset_subdivision"` as well.
+For example, to have a grid of eighth-note triplets, we would set `"onset_subdivision" = 1/3`.
 And since computers have no problem with precise, strange rhythms, we could also set it to unusual values like `5/13` or `math.pi / 12`.\[6\]

     {
         "num_voices": 1,
-        "attack_density": 0.75,
+        "onset_density": 0.75,
         "dur_density": 0.25,
         "min_dur": 1/8,
-        "attack_subdivision": 3/ 13,
+        "onset_subdivision": 3/ 13,
     }

 <span id="rhythm_example5">**Example:**